 Today, we’ll discuss how to enable or configure Proxy Server for UWP or Windows Store applications in Windows 10/8.
-By default, we can set up Proxy for Internet Explorer, but for some reason, it’s not working correctly for Metro application.
+By default, we can set up Proxy for Internet Explorer, but for some reason, it’s not working correctly for UWP applications.
 When I tried it initially, I received the following error: Your PC isn’t connected to the Internet, To use the Store, connect to the Internet and then try again.

 After searching online for a while I found some working methods.
 One is to use the Netsh command and import proxy settings from Internet Explorer to WinHTTP, and the other is to manually configure the Proxy settings the same way as in Windows 7 using the Registry or via Group Policy settings.
 You can try any of these 3 methods.

 1] Manually configure Proxy settings